 In contrast, the percentages of the two sub-categories of sustainable investments (#1A Sustainable) in the portfolio invested in environmental investments other than those aligned with the taxonomy and social investments may involve some double counting.
-All portfolio companies are analysed against both (i) the environmental SDGs (and therefore may fall into the sub-category 'other environmental investments' even if they are also considered to be aligned with the taxonomy and/or as a social sustainable investment) and (ii) the social SDGs (and therefore may fall into the sub-category 'social investments' even if they are also considered to be aligned with the taxonomy and/or as an other environmental investment).
+All portfolio companies are analysed against both (i) the environmental SDGs (and therefore may fall into the sub-category 'other environmental investments' even if they are also considered to be aligned with the taxonomy and/or as a social sustainable investment) and (ii) the social SDGs (and therefore may fall into the sub-category 'social SDGs (and therefore may fall into the sub-category 'social sustainable investment) and (ii) the social SDGs (and therefore may fall into the sub-category 'social investments' even if they are also considered to be aligned with the taxonomy and/or as an other environmental investment).